XintongLi1/Flight-Planner/README.md

 ## Flight-Planner

+*Plans your trip and find out the flight of the least pain ~*

 | Command | Explanation |
 | --- | --- |
 | a *name* | Adds an airport with the given name |